 While the Clermont and west Lake County areas are not covered in this book, Bob Grenier and the East Lake Historical Society have provided a fine volume that will go far in making sure the names, deeds, and legacies of those from the East Lake County area will not be forgotten.

 Mr. Grenier is well qualified to have gathered photos and penned a volume such as this.
 He is the author of several other Images of America volumes including works on Tavares, and Leesburg, along with books on Central Florida veterans from the Civil War, and World War II.
-He is a well known speaker throughout the region and has presented his work at many museums and historical societies.
-He brings a passion to his subjects both in writing and in his presentations.
+Bob is a well known speaker throughout the region and has presented his work at many museums and historical societies.
+Mr. Grenier exhibits a sincere passion for his subjects both in writing and in his presentations.
 If you get a chance to hear him present, I recommend attending.

 Bob has been a resident of Lake County, Florida since 1985 when he moved south from Illinois.
-Originally settling in Mount Plymouth, Bob was familiar with the area and when the East Lake Historical Society was founded he was able to reconnect with the area.
+Originally settling in Mount Plymouth, Bob was familiar with the area.
+When the East Lake Historical Society was founded he was able to reconnect with the area.
 He has put his experience as an author, public servant, and museum director to work in compiling this fascinating volume.

 East Lake County is often overlooked in comparison to the cities in the mid and western parts of the county.
 As mentioned, Clermont is rapidly growing, having grown to almost 50,000 residents on its own, up from 28,000 in 2010.
-Other communities such as Mount Dora, Leesburg, and Tavares, the county seat, often garner the most attention as might be expected.
+Cities such as Mount Dora, Leesburg, and Tavares, the county seat, often garner the most attention as might be expected.
 What of the small communities of east Lake County?
 They continue to be home to dedicated residents, proud of their local communities.

 Mr. Grenier starts the book off with an interesting, but brief, two page introduction to his subject.
 Here, he quickly covers his subject matter.
 Here we learn of the Sorrento Immigration Service and how northern migrants helped develop the town in the post Civil War years.
 Special mention is given to Major Alexander St. Clair-Abrams, a man Mr. Grenier is well associated with, having expertly put together a volume of Abrams writings.